Coder731/Profile_Project_2/README.md

     - Add two columns
         - use: [How to create a two column layout using Flexbox in CSS](https://www.amitmerchant.com/how-to-create-two-column-layout-using-flexbox-css/)

+- Phase:
+    - Reinstate using two separate user input variables
+        - One for each search bar

 ## [Features](#features-link-contents) <a id="features-link"></a>